datafeelings/cheatsheets/scala_spark_wrangling.md

 This cheatsheet assumes using Databricks, so the set up is taken care of.

 ### Setup imports

-// For implicit conversions like converting RDDs to DataFrames import spark.implicits._
+// For implicit conversions like converting RDDs to DataFrames
+import spark.implicits._

 ### I/O

 // Read CSV into DF
-val taxes2013 = spark.read
+`val df = spark.read
   .option("header", "true")
-  .csv("path/filename.csv")
+  .csv("path/filename.csv")`

 // Read JSON into DF
 val df = spark.read
   .json("path/filename.json")

 ### View data

-// Displays the content of the DataFrame to stdout df.show()
+// Displays the content of the DataFrame to stdout
+df.show()

 -----